Finland, Intermediary

 • We continue to believe that total return fixed income strategies unconstrained by benchmarks are best positioned to navigate the later stages of the economic and credit cycle.
 Central banks’ divergent policy paths are creating dispersion in growth and inflation, further increasing the likelihood of market dislocations.
 Looking through the heightened geopolitical instability, we believe that structural tailwinds — fiscal stimulus, deregulation and robust AI-driven capital investment — keep the backdrop broadly constructive.
 However, elevated valuations across most sectors suggest that success will hinge on selectivity and discipline.

-• In our view, emerging market debt (EMD) offers potential as both a return driver and a diversifier in fixed income allocations, particularly for European investors.
+• We think emerging market debt (EMD) offers potential as both a return driver and a diversifier in fixed income allocations, particularly for European investors.
 While EMD has historically been more cyclical and volatile than its developed market counterparts, there are reasons to be structurally positive as risks are increasingly originating from developed markets amid disruptive US policy dynamics.
-Many EM economies also benefit from muted default forecasts reflecting solid fundamentals across growth, fiscal and external metrics.
-Despite heightened geopolitical uncertainty, we think select exposure to EMD could still make a positive contribution to a well-diversified portfolio, mainly thanks to carry and USD weakness.
+Many EM economies also benefit from muted default forecasts, reflecting solid fundamentals across growth, fiscal and external metrics.
+Despite heightened geopolitical uncertainty, we think select exposure to EMD could still make a positive contribution to a well-diversified portfolio, mainly through carry and USD weakness.

 • In our view, high yield remains attractive from an outright yield-to-worst perspective but warrants a cautious approach given market uncertainty and current spread levels.
 The robust carry may make this a good equity substitute should investors want to de-risk.
 We advocate an “up-in-quality” issuer bias and careful credit selection but remain cautiously optimistic that this sector can continue to perform well.